Jim Teele

 Teele

-James “Jim” Edward Teele, beloved father, grandfather, friend, and general mischief-maker, took his final flight on November 15, 2024, after a long and colorful life that he lived to the fullest.
+James “Jim” Edward Teele, beloved husband, father, grandfather, friend, and general mischief-maker, took his final flight on November 15, 2024, after a long and colorful life that he lived to the fullest.

 Memorial Service: 3PM Friday, November 22 at Lake Shore Funeral Home Chapel.
-CLICK HERE to view the Live Stream of the service.

 Jim was married to Bonna Teele for fifty-four years and was the father of six children, Debby, Amy, Susan, William, Candace and Jaime.
 He leaves behind enough grandchildren and great-grandchildren to populate a small planet.

 Jim was born the second of four children on a farm in Albia, Iowa, on November 29, 1936.
 He learned about hard work, harsh winters, and the heartless injustice of being last to make it in the family bath water night after night.
 After his father returned from voluntary service in World War II, Jim and his family relocated to North Hollywood where they enjoyed indoor plumbing and the antics of next-door neighbor, Steve McQueen.
 It was there that Jim took his place in the North Hollywood High School orchestra with a trombone in hand and developed a deep love for music of all genres.
-From there, he marched straight into the United States Air Force, as a member of the Air Force Band, he hit the high notes while learning the ins and outs of electronics.
+From there, he marched straight into the United States Air Force.
+As a member of the Air Force Band, he hit the high notes while learning the ins and outs of electronics.
 Upon leaving the service, Jim went to work for the post office for a short time in North Hollywood where he met many stars while delivering certified mail and scripts, of which he later shared many a tale.
 James joined the team at North American Aviation, where he worked on the iconic North American XB-70 Valkyrie Bomber.
 He would proudly tell anyone within earshot that he was part of one of the coolest planes ever to hit the skies (except for the one he built, of course).
 Not just a man of machines, Jim also had the courage to confront the ugly gears of prejudice, playing a pivotal role in dismantling a large white supremacist organization in California during the 1960s.
 He was always on the side of justice and had a rebellious nature that made it easy for him to go against the crowd and do the right thing.

 Outside of his professional life, Jim was the very definition of a Renaissance man.
 He was an accomplished race car builder and driver, a motorcycle racer, the pilot of an airplane he built in his own workshop, harmonica blower, and professional fun-haver.
 He performed with local bands, most notably with Classie Ballou, where his love for music and penchant for being the life of the party shone through.
 Because of an assumed genetic mutation, Jim was unable to remain quiet for more than about twenty seconds.
 He would often burst into song or could be heard in his mancave lecturing to the tv show characters about their poor life choices.
 Every trip to the bathroom or kitchen was a Broadway production, as he usually bebopped, shimmied, or fox trotted his way through the house, even when he thought no one was looking.
 He found every moment an opportunity for personal entertainment.
 He enjoyed making noise with every kind of instrument he could get his hands on, and once tortured the family with some sort of washboard apparatus whose shriek could peel the enamel off the Space Station.
+To his delight and the neighbors’ dismay, he got a kick out of firing off his homemade cannon in the backyard.

 Jim was a proud member of the California Racing Association, National Rifle Association (NRA), the Music Association of Central Texas, the Experimental Aircraft Association (EAA), the Academy of Model Aeronautics (AMA), Lions Club, and was a staunch supporter of the McLennan County Sheriff’s Department.